exercism/php/exercises/concept/windowing-system/.meta/design.md

 ## Prerequisites

-- `funtions` as they are the basis for classes and are needed in the exercise
+- `functions` as they are the basis for classes and are needed in the exercise
 - `integers` as they are the basis for the properties underlying type

 ## Analyzer